 The High Court is currently hearing Comcare’s appeal of an Administrative Appeals Tribunal (AAT) decision which turns on the question of whether an employee’s anonymous tweets criticising her employer were a lawful reason for dismissal.

-Ms Banerji was employed by the Australian Public Services (APS) in the Department of Immigration and Border Protection (now known as the Department of Home Affairs) (Department).
+Ms Banerji was employed by the Australian Public Services (APS) in the (then called) Department of Immigration and Citizenship (Department).
 Between 2006 and 2012, she posted over 9000 tweets anonymously on Twitter that were highly critical of the Government and its immigration policies.
 The Department investigated the account and terminated Ms Banerji’s employment for breaching the APS Code of Conduct (Code), in particular, by failing to uphold APS values, specifically that of being ‘apolitical’, and employment principles.

 As a consequence of the termination, Ms Banerji suffered post-traumatic stress disorder, which rendered Comcare liable to pay compensation unless the injury suffered was a ‘result of reasonable administrative action taken in a reasonable manner’ (being an express statutory exclusion).
 The decision turned on whether the termination met the threshold for the statutory exclusion in light of the overarching constitutionally implied freedom of communication